 Dalrymple, when he heard the news that the massacre had not been complete, that two of the ‘old fox’s’ sons still lived, was livid.
 He wanted to prove to the king that he was the man to control the Highlanders.
 He wrote letters ordering that the survivors be hunted down, sent to the plantations or killed.
 His orders were never carried out.
 His vengeful, unrepentant attitude was not shared by others, who were horrified at what had happened.

-Colonel Hill too seemed indifferent, despite recognising MacIain’s desire to make the oath.
+Colonel Hill too seemed indifferent, despite recognising MacIain’s desire to take the oath.
 He wrote to the Lord Chancellor of Scotland in a military report that he had ‘ruined Glencoe’, among other business.
 If he had misgivings he didn’t share them.

 Breadalbane panicked because he knew that the finger of blame would be pointed at him because of his secret treaty.
 He asked the MacDonalds to sign a document exonerating him.
 He received no reply.

 Glenlyon was forever haunted by the blood on his hands.
 He tried to drown his sorrows and during a drunken stupor in an Edinburgh ale-house, and lost the written orders from that fateful day.
 Journalists picked up on the information with interest and had the orders sent to Paris.
 There it was published in the Paris Gazette and news of the atrocity spread across a shocked Europe.

 Charles Leslie, a Jacobite barrister, tabloid pamphleteer and political propagandist decided to investigate the episode.
 He was meticulous, collecting documentary evidence, talking to the soldiers and recording eye-witness accounts.
 Parliament attempted to dismiss his findings as a Jacobite conspiracy theory.
 Queen Mary, however, began asking questions.
 King William was forced to hold an official enquiry.
 But the king was not completely exonerated and so the findings were never published.

 A second Inquiry into the Glencoe Massacre